-- Post 18 Options

-- Action planning

-- Careers exploration

-- Changes in the Labour Market

-- Personal learning and thinking skills

 - Student finance

 - Writing a CV

 - Interview preparation

 - Mock interviews

 - UCAS preparation

 - Post 18 pathways (Higher Apprenticeships)

 - Alternatives to HE

 - Work Experience Week

-In addition, you will receive the following:
+In addition, students will receive the following:

-- Assemblies- Presentations of different Post 18 pathways (Higher Apprenticeships etc.) - Inspirational Careers talks - You will take part in Transition Thursday during Tutor Time.
-Here you will have the opportunity to have one-to-one interviews and discussions with your tutors about your Post 18 options - You will also be set tasks, discussion points and have the opportunity to share experiences (of open days, interviews etc.) during Tutor Time, to enhance the preparation of your individual post 18 pathway. - Progression interviews with Careers Advisor/SLT All Sixth Form students will receive a number of interviews throughout their examination period.
+- Assemblies- Presentations of different Post 18 pathways (Higher Apprenticeships etc.) - Inspirational Careers talks - Students will take part in Transition Thursday during Tutor Time.
+Here they will have the opportunity to have one-to-one interviews and discussions with their tutors about their Post 18 options - Students will also be set tasks, discussion points and have the opportunity to share experiences (of open days, interviews etc.) during Tutor Time, to enhance the preparation of their individual post 18 pathway. - Progression interviews with Careers Advisor/SLT All Sixth Form students will receive a number of interviews throughout their examination period.
 The nature of these interviews will be determined by student need.
 For instance, it could be a UCAS interview, Personal statement support session, careers guidance interview or a session focused on searching for apprenticeships or employment.